rfougy/riv.systems/cms/works/engineering/archivepdf-pwa.md

 Although the majority of ARCHIVE.pdf’s audience was still visiting the old website, the announcements of the PWA beta from last January drove a significant influx of traffic that increased monthly operational costs.
 The app was exceeding Vercel’s Pro Plan tier limits for [Fast Origin Transfers](https://vercel.com/docs/manage-cdn-usage#fast-origin-transfer) and [ISR Reads](https://vercel.com/docs/incremental-static-regeneration/limits-and-pricing#isr-reads-and-writes-price), while AWS S3 costs were also rising.

-To resolve this, I refactored our data fetching methods by using [Strapi’s REST API parameters](https://docs.strapi.io/cms/api/rest/parameters) to reduce response payload sizes.
+To resolve this, I <mark>refactored our data fetching methods by using [Strapi’s REST API parameters](https://docs.strapi.io/cms/api/rest/parameters) to reduce response payload sizes</mark>.
 This optimization shrunk the app’s bundle size since most pages were statically generated at build time, and most importantly reduced both Fast Origin Transfers and ISR reads by 80%.

 <br/>
 <br/>